The GI Bill left behind Black World War II vets. Now there's a move to fix that

 "My dad thought it was a gimmick.
 He didn't want to go.
 He thought it was somebody pranking him," he said.
 "So I had to talk him into going.
 I said, 'Dad, this is historic you can't not go.'
 It was quite an event.
 My dad got the Legion of Honor, which is equivalent to our Medal of Honor."

-About one million Black Americans served during WW II — not all of them lived long enough to get the that sort of recognition — or the benefits they were promised.
+About 1 million Black Americans served during WW II — not all of them lived long enough to get the that sort of recognition, or the benefits they were promised.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.